bilalaniq/notes/os/chap2/Exercise/Readme.md

   To obtain a statistical profile of how much time a program spends in different code sections, you can use **profilers** or **manual timing**.
 Profilers like `gprof` (C/C++), `perf` (Linux), or `cProfile` (Python) automatically collect timing data.
 Manual instrumentation involves placing timing functions (like `time.perf_counter()` in Python) before and after code blocks.
 These methods help identify performance bottlenecks.
 Profiling shows which functions or sections consume the most CPU time.
 This is important for optimizing performance-critical code.
 It helps in reducing execution time and improving resource usage.
 Profiling is also valuable for debugging slowdowns.
 It supports better design decisions during development.
 Overall, profiling is a key part of performance tuning.

+  if you want to do benchmarking of cpp code [heres](https://github.com/bilalaniq/visual-benchmarking.git) my git repo to do this

 ---

 <br>
 <br>

+- ##